Last updated

 JSON

 It can be useful to get the output in JSON format to be processed by other tools.
-Use a command like redocly lint --format=json to get the following output:
+Using this command gets the following example output:

 {